 ALSO READInfosys ends market's winning run; IT giant sees highest fall in 2 years Stocks drop for third day as Infosys falls before results Sensex ends flat, Nifty below 9,800; broader markets underperform Sensex, Nifty end lower for 2nd session, down 0.8%; Infosys sheds 5.4% Sensex down over 100 pts, Nifty below 9,200; Infosys dips 2% post results

+Domestic stock indices on Tuesday could not carry forward the initial momentum and showed volatility as both Sensex and Nifty moved in a range before signing off on a higher note.
+The markets looked for direction, but there were no major triggers at hand.
+Unabated buying by domestic institutional investors and a positive trend overseas offered some relief.
 Trading was marked by a streak of caution after the BSE moved ahead to 'compulsorily' delist 200 firms this week and bar their promoters from the markets for 10 years as trading in these shares has remained suspended for over a decade.
 Participants also kept track of the annual Jackson Hole Economic Policy Symposium in Wyoming, scheduled for later this week.